 Delivery and Manufacture of Controlled Substances

 In some cases, the amount of a controlled substance found in your possession may elevate the crime to Possession with the Intent to Deliver.
 You can be charged with this crime even if you lack the intent to sell or deliver the drugs to another person.
-Illinois may pursue elevated charges if the amount of drugs in your possession – whether actual or constructive – would be greater than that for personal use.
+Chicago prosecutors may pursue elevated charges if the amount of drugs in your possession – whether actual or constructive – would be greater than that for personal use.

 Possession with intent to deliver can be a misdemeanor of a felony offense, depending on the type and amount of the controlled substance in your possession.
 Penalties may range from 6 months and fines of $1,500 to 15 years in prison and fines of $250,000.
-For a comprehensive list of penalties for Illinois drug possession with intent to deliver crimes, click here.
+For a comprehensive list of penalties for drug possession with intent to deliver crimes, click here.

 - A drug development lab in your home or place of business;